tpoisot/juliaforecologists/00_intro.md

 be a lot of code, covering things from dynamical models, to data analysis, to parallel computing.

+Every "chapter" can be covered in between 10 and 30 minutes, and there is no assumption that they are going to be read in order.

 # List of chapters

 [1][ch1] A Julia primer